 The museum is a place to not only look, but also to do.
 Classes and workshops provide new ways to actively engage and continue learning.
 Past workshops have included Navajo weaving, dyeing fibers with native plants, foraging for wild greens, pottery, and poetry.
-Watch the MNA calendar and Facebook page for future workshops.
-Due to the coronavirus pandemic, the only workshops currently available are fully online, either held via Zoom or offered as videos.
+The classes go on pause during the summer while the Discovery Camps are using the space, and will resume in mid-August.
+Watch this page and the MNA calendar and Facebook page for future workshops.

 Writer's Group via Zoom

 Free to museum members and staff, this writer’s critique group continues to meet on Zoom.
 Writers share something they are working on, read it aloud, then hear the thoughts and responses of others.
 All genres and styles are encouraged, including prose and poetry, fiction and nonfiction.
 For long projects, like a novel or other book, writers bring one chapter at a time.Email for details

 In May 2020, Alan Petersen presented a brief introduction to landscape drawing from Buffalo Park.
 This video of the lesson covers five basics of sketching: Simplify, Negative spaces, Angles, Plumbing, and Proportion.Watch

 Revive your body and your spirit with this yoga basics class held in the Liberating Landscape exhibition.
 Instructor Erin Widman integrates the art into the instruction, drawing connections that deepen both the poses and the appreciation of the art.
 Widman is the owner of The Yoga Experience.Watch